 |

-It was late afternoon that we neither had our lunch nor check-in to our hotel.
+It was late afternoon, and we had neither had our lunch nor checked in to our hotel.
 Loaded with tidbits, we headed to the Mercure Grand Jebel Hafeet.
-While I was searching for hotel's booking, I actually didn't realized that it was the only unique mountain oasis resort located at the top of historical Jebel Hafeet.
-Going through windy road yet a short and safe route, we reached the hotel around 15 minutes from the foothill.
-We spent that evening in the hotel resting, and had pizza for early dinner at one of the hotel's restaurant.
-Best part was having a splendid night view of Al Ain city from the top of Jebel Hafeet.
+While I was searching for the hotel's booking, I actually didn't realize that it was the only unique mountain oasis resort located at the top of historical Jebel Hafeet.
+Going through a windy road yet a short and safe route, we reached the hotel around 15 minutes from the foothill.
+We spent that evening in the hotel resting and had pizza for an early dinner at one of the hotel's restaurants.
+The best part was having a splendid night view of Al Ain city from the top of Jebel Hafeet.

 |